pankajAdhikari2002/Horoscope_WebApp/README.md

 "# Daily Horoscope Web Application

-A Flask-based web application that provides daily horoscope readings and cosmic tips for all zodiac signs.
-The application features cloud data storage with Supabase, automated daily updates, and a robust fallback mechanism.
+A production-ready Flask web application that provides daily horoscope readings and cosmic tips for all zodiac signs.
+The application features cloud data storage with Supabase, automated daily updates, robust error handling, and a complete deployment system for VPS hosting.

 ## Features